Women Travel News. Why?

 France is 6 hours ahead of Eastern Standard Time in the United States.
 Like most European countries, France has daylight saving time which lasts from April to September.
 It moves its clocks ahead an hour in late spring and an hour back in the fall, corresponding roughly to daylight saving time in the United States, but the exact dates vary.
 When it's noon in Paris, it's 6 a.m. in New York and 3 a.m. in San Francisco.

 There are so many beautiful things to bring back with you from France, so make sure you have space left in your suitcase.
 You do not need formal clothing for this trip.
-Some people like to dress up if they are visiting high-end restaurants, or when going to the Moulin Rouge show, but this is optional.
+Some people like to dress up if they are visiting high-end restaurants, or when going on the Seine River cruise, but this is optional.
 They only ask that you don't wear sneakers or jeans.
 Some churches may require that you cover your bare shoulders and legs when entering, so it's useful to carry a light scarf with you.
 Keep in mind that during the Paris and Provence tour we will be taking two trains, and you need to carry your luggage onboard the train.
 Porters are not always available, and if they are, handicapped travelers have priority.
 If you can find a porter, you can hire him for about 5 Euro per bag.
-All that means that you should pack light, so you can carry and handle your luggage onto the train (two high steps) yourself.
+All that means you should pack light, so you can carry and handle your luggage onto the train (two high steps) yourself.

 Visitors from the US, Canada and Australia need a valid passport, but visas are not required for Americans, Canadians or Australians visiting for less than 3 months.
 If you are a citizen of another E.U. country, you do not need a passport, only an identity card.
 Your passport must be valid for at least 3 months after the date you intend to leave the European Union.
 Before traveling abroad it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another in your suitcase.